FZambia/centrifuge/docs/content/web_interface.rst

 If you did not set password in configuration file - you will be log in as administrator automatically.
 But remember that this is normal only for development stage.
-In production you should use strong password.
+In production you must use strong password.

 Creating new project